What is ADX Indicator - Formula, Strategy, Settings & Application in Day Trading

 His firm Archegos (which means ‘one who leads the way’) failed to meet the margin call when the total value of the assets fell below the threshold level.

-Investigators concluded that he was involved in fraud by inflating the portfolio value from $1.5 billion to $30 billion.
+Investigators concluded he was involved in fraud by inflating the portfolio value from $1.5 billion to $30 billion.

 There is an important lesson for all retail traders.
 They often try to trade against the market's major trend and lose money.

-What is Trend in Stock Market?
+What is the Trend in Stock Market?

 A trend is the general direction of a market or a stock's price.